AltaPay/plugin-shopify/wiki.md

 3. Go to **Payments**

-4. Scroll down to **Supported payment methods** and do one of the following:
+4. Scroll down to **Additional payment methods** and do one of the following:
 - If you see AltaPay, click on the **Manage** button beside it.

     ![shopify_manage_AltaPay_Omni](/Docs/configuration/altapay_supported_payment_methods.jpg)